GaijinEntertainment/godot-das/README.md

 > Important: daScript is built with `g++`, so make sure **not** to use `clang` for building Godot!

+*Temporary solution!* if you want to move godot folder, make sure to recompile it or set `COMPILE_FOR_IN_PLACE_TEST = False` in *SCSub*.
+Otherwise I recommend you leaving it because it removed the nessesety to recompile Godot every time you change `godot.das`

 ## Testing

 Run